Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Authenticating With Azure Stack using Azure Identity

-#### Determine the Azure Authority Host for Azure Stack
+### Determine the Azure Authority Host for Azure Stack

-If you don't know the Azure Authority Host of your Azure Stack, follow the instructions here:

 In powershell run this command or have your Azure Stack Administrator run this command: